TitanSage02/PairQR/README.md

-# InstantShare 🚀
+# PairQR 🚀

-InstantShare is a privacy-first, secure file and text sharing platform that enables instant peer-to-peer communication with military-grade encryption.
+PairQR is a privacy-first, secure file and text sharing platform that enables instant peer-to-peer communication with military-grade encryption.
 No registration required, completely free to use.

 ## ✨ Features